Question: Can you breastfeed with inverted nipples?

 Having said this, some new mothers out there must feel that they were not fully supported with bottle-feeding otherwise they wouldn’t have issued this statement, would they?
 Whatever the reason, I think the RCM’s new position statement must be seen as a positive for mums struggling to breastfeed.
 It’s now there in black and white, that women who have given it a good go, who’ve made a thoroughly informed, carefully considered decision to bottle-feed, will not have to feel second-rate.
 Surely that’s great.

 What’s bizarre is that no one really warned me how hard breastfeeding might be.
-They just gave me that NHS DVD where some black woman with nipples the size of jumbo Wotsits shoves it to her baby, and breastfeeds easily with no problems at all.
+They just gave me that NHS DVD where a woman with nipples the size of jumbo Wotsits shoves it to her baby, and breastfeeds easily with no problems at all.

 Oh great!
 That looks like a breeze!